SecGen/SecGen/README.md

 The VM building process takes the project output and builds the VMs.

 ## Roadmap
-### Parameterisation of vulnerabilities
-A new feature in development, is the parameterisation of vulnerabilities and services, so that each vulnerability can also be configured various (and randomisable) ways.
-This enables a number of important enhancements, such as:
-- the ability to feed content into hosted websites (independant of the vulnerabilities or even CMS in use)
-- specify or randomise aspects of a challenge, such as files or users
-- feed randomly generated CTF flags into hacking challenges
+- more modules!
+- Windows basebox and vulnerabilities
+- CTF-style modules
+- automated scoring
+- Web-frontend
+- variables/datastore

+## Acknowledgments
+*Development team:*
+- Dr Z. Cliffe Schreuders http://z.cliffe.schreuders.org
+- Tom Shaw
+- Jason Keighley
+- Lewis Ardern -- author of the first proof-of-concept release of SecGen
+- Connor Wilson

+Many thanks to everyone who have contributed to the project.
+The above list is not complete or exhaustive, please refer to the GitHub history.

+This project is supported by a Higher Education Academy (HEA) learning and teaching in cyber security grant (2015-2017).

 ## Contributing
 We encourage contributions to the project, please see the wiki for guidance on how to contribute.

 Briefly, please fork from github.com/cliffe/SecGen, create a branch, make and commit your changes, then create a pull request.

 The SecGen team have prepared a VM located at: https://drive.google.com/open?id=0B6fyxD2qGmUIaXpDZElKczdQYW8 to make contributing for SecGen easier, it includes Ruby, git and RubyMine pre-installed, however, some tweaking may be required.